demianchuk-o/procurement-analyzer/README.md

 *   **Service Layer:** Business logic is encapsulated within specialized services.
 For example, the `CrawlerService` fetches data from external APIs, the `DataProcessor` handles data synchronization and validation, the `ComplaintAnalysisService` performs NLP, and the `NotificationService` manages user alerts.
 *   **Repository Pattern:** Database interactions are abstracted away using the Repository Pattern, with `TenderRepository` as the primary one.
 This decouples the business logic from the data access layer, improving modularity and making the system easier to test and maintain.
 *   **Data Flow:** The process begins with scheduled crawlers (`CrawlerService`) fetching data from the Prozorro public APIs.
 The `DataProcessor` service then syncs this data with the local database, meticulously recording every change.
 When modifications are detected, the `NotificationService` generates a report and dispatches an email task to the `email_queue`, alerting subscribed users.

+### Core Concept: NLP-Powered Complaint Analysis

+The most important feature of this project is its ability to analyze unstructured text from tender complaints to automatically identify and score potential procurement violations.
+This turns qualitative complaint data into quantitative, actionable insights.
+The process is divided into two main phases: an offline topic discovery phase and a real-time analysis and scoring phase.

+#### 1. Topic Discovery and Keyword Extraction (Offline Analysis)

+The foundation of the analysis is a set of domain-specific keywords.
+These were not manually created but were discovered through an unsupervised machine learning approach:

+*   **Corpus Creation:** A large corpus of historical complaint descriptions was gathered from public tender data.
+The `TextProcessingService` was used to clean and normalize this raw text, preparing it for analysis.
+*   **Topic Modeling:** Using `scikit-learn`, topic modeling using `CountVectorizer` and `NMF` was applied to the corpus.
+The goal was to identify thematic structures in the complaint texts.
+*   **Keyword Identification:** After methodically determining the optimal number of topics via `topic_modeling/topic_n_elbow`, the most representative keywords for each topic were extracted.
+These topics were then manually interpreted and mapped to specific "violation domains".
+The resulting keywords are stored in `keywords.json`.

+This data-driven approach ensures that the analysis is based on patterns found in real-world data, rather than on predefined assumptions.

+#### 2. Real-Time Analysis and Scoring

+When a new complaint is added to a tender in the system, an asynchronous Celery task triggers the `ComplaintAnalysisService` to perform the following steps:

+*   **Linguistic Processing:** The complaint's text is processed using a `spaCy` NLP pipeline.
+The primary step is **lemmatization**, which reduces words to their base or dictionary form (e.g., "changing," "changed" -> "change").
+This standardizes the text for accurate keyword matching.
+*   **Keyword Matching:** The system compares the lemmatized tokens from the complaint against the pre-computed list of keywords for each violation domain.
+*   **Logarithmic Scoring:** A score is calculated for each domain based on the keywords found.
+Instead of simply counting occurrences, the system uses a logarithmic weighting function (`math.log1p`).
+This means the first occurrence of a keyword adds a significant value to the score, while each subsequent occurrence of the same keyword provides a diminishing return.
+This approach rewards complaints that contain a diverse set of violation-related keywords over those that simply repeat the same term.
+*   **Cumulative Score Update:** The calculated scores from the new complaint are added to the tender's existing `ViolationScore`.
+This cumulative model allows the system to build a dynamic risk profile for a tender over time, as multiple complaints can progressively increase the score in one or more violation domains.
+The results, including highlighted keywords in the original text, are then displayed to the user.